 Being a contractor is an extremely rewarding way of working, but being your own boss does mean being in charge of your own finances and this is the part that most people sometimes worry about.

 Unfortunately, tax is complicated, and when working as a contractor you are bound to have questions relating to how to properly manage your finances and how to work in the most tax-efficient way possible.
-Keeping on top of National Insurance payments and calculating how much tax you need to pay can be quite time consuming, and this is where a qualified accountant can be invaluable.
+This is where a qualified accountant can be invaluable.

 At SJD, we have more qualified staff than any other firm in our market.
 All clients will be allocated their own dedicated accountant who they will be able to call, email and meet as often as they like in any of our offices and meeting locations across the UK.
 To find out more, simply get in touch.